 Bassingbourn from a Window on the base.

-Bassingbourn 1944 384th Bomber Group, B17 landing Discovered!
+There are now more than 8,000 photographs in the Lost Gallery.
+Or try out the NEW BACK PAGE INDEXBassingbourn 1944 Discovered!
 Long lost negatives taken during the winter of 1944-45 at Bassingbourn AAF base in England.

 Don't take my picture!
 Oh!
-You DID didn't you! completely unaware of the photographer This is a collection of photographs that disappear on the way home from the photo processing shop.
+You DID didn't you!
+This is a collection of photographs that disappear on the way home from the photo processing shop.

 All images are the property of Lost Gallery and the author.
 Permission must be granted for their use.
 All rights reserved.